 Authority and search rankings

 Second, internal links may play a role in increasing your page rankings for specific keywords in search engines.
-It’s easy to get tunnel vision in SEO, thinking external links are the only factor that influences your authority and search engine rankings.
+It’s easy to get tunnel vision in SEO, thinking external links are the only factor that influences your authority and search engines rankings.
 However, there are literally hundreds of ranking factors to consider—and internal links are one of them.
-Google’s own John Mueller has stated, “The context we pick up from internal linking is really important to us… with that kind of anchor text, that text around the links.
+Google’s own John Mueller has stated, “The context we pick up from internal linking structure is really important to us… with that kind of anchor text, that text around the links.
 That’s really important to us.”
 Additionally, Google has stated: “The number of internal links pointing to a page is a signal to search engines about the relative importance of that page” (though this phrasing has since been updated).
 Choosing the right anchor text for your internal links, in combination with other strategies, can help you support a page’s rankings for that specific keyword phrase (and semantically related phrases).

 Time on page, content discovery, and revenue